Vietnam.vn - Nền tảng quảng bá Việt Nam

 Begin the exercise by lying on the ground with your hands placed in front of you.

-Get a partner to give you the go-ahead or count down yourself.
-Push yourself to sprint as fast as you can to the set point ahead.
-Runners should only run short sprints, anywhere from 5 to 30 meters.
+Get a partner to give you the go-ahead or count down.
+Push yourself to sprint as fast as you can to the designated point in front of you.
+Runners should only run short sprints, between 5 and 30 meters.

 Focus on powerful, explosive movements from the start, pushing off with your back leg to "shoot" your entire body forward.